Mornington Peninsula Football Netball League: History

 At the end of 2014 the Casey-Cardinia division broke away to form their own competition.

 At the end of 2017, it was announced that the divisions would be reworked into a two tier relegation-promotion system, with 10 teams in Division 1, and 12 in Division 2, with the premiers of Division 2 replacing the bottom placed team of Division 1.

+2008 the underdog pups beat heavily backed favourites Narre Warren in the grand final of the under 18 colts comp.